Kay-zttang/ML-Course-Notes/Graph_Theory_Network_Relate/README.md

     <img align="center" src="Img/bridge_q.jpg" width="750" />
 </p>

-**<ins>Note</ins>**

-The question is not a geometric one, instead it's a relational question, which means the distance of the node or the angle of nodes doesn't count in this question.
+The question is not a `geometric` one, instead it's a `relational` question, which means the distance of the node or the angle of nodes doesn't count in this question.

 **<ins>Sol.</ins>**